Commercial Building Facade Makeovers: Transforming Tired Exteriors

 Metal

-Metal panels, like aluminum composite materials (ACM) or steel, provide sleek, contemporary style.
-ACM panels resemble aluminum but contain an insulating core.
-Steel comes in corrugated, paneled or curved styles.
-Metal reflects light and heat, so it may impact energy efficiency.
-It requires occasional cleaning/sealing.
+Metal panels, such as aluminum composite materials (ACM) or steel, lend a sleek, contemporary look.
+ACM includes an insulating core, while steel can be corrugated, paneled, or curved.
+Metal reflects light and heat, which may affect energy efficiency, and requires occasional cleaning or sealing.

 Stucco